stevencombs/ppp.github.io/_posts/2020/2020-04-26-0046-progressive-web-apps.md

     * [Google News](https://news.google.com) - my favorite way to browse news on Chrome OS
     * [Google Photos](https://photos.google.com) - yep, even Google Photos has a PWA
     * [Google Trips](https://travel.google.com) - was an app for mobile, now

-3. Here's a list of some other compelling PWAs for Chrome OS users:

-    * [Remote for Slides](https://slivdes as a PWA
-    * [Stadia](https://stadia.google.com) - this one is for all you gamers out there
-    * [Track Santa](https://santatracker.google.com) - save this PWA for Christmas
-    * [Chrome Canvas](https://canvas.apps.chrome) - the Canvas app from the lock screen of the Pixel devices, now in a PWA window

 3. Here's a list of some other compelling PWAs for Chrome OS and Android users: